bgweber/RServer/Setup.md

 You'll need to add Java to the system path so that the javac and jar commands work.

 Open: Control Panel -> System and Security -> System
-Select: Advanced System settings -> Environment Variables -> System Variables
+<br>Select: Advanced System settings -> Environment Variables -> System Variables

-Append your java location to the end, For example ";C:\Program Files\Java\jdk1.8.0_77\bin"
+Append your java location to the end.
+For example ";C:\Program Files\Java\jdk1.8.0_77\bin"

 To Test, run “CMD” then type javac at the console.